heremaps/msdkui-ios/Documentation/Guides/UserGuide.md

   <img src="./Images/primer_main.png" width="250"/>
 </p></center>

-## Implementing Route Details screen
+## Implementing the route details screen
 In the previous screen the user was able to calculate a route based on his or her waypoint selection and a suitable route mode.
 Now we want to show a summary for the found routes and their maneuvers on a new screen.
 As described above we will show this in the `ManeuverViewController` of our HERE Mobile SDK UI Kit Primer example app.
 The `ManeuverViewController` controller holds two HERE Mobile SDK UI Kit components:
 - `RouteDescriptionList`: Shows all found routes as a summary in a scrollable list
 - `ManeuverTableView`: Shows all maneuvers belonging to a route